Our Dedicated Legal Team Can Help You Access Veterans’ Benefits for North Carolina Seniors

 One of the main reasons for long-term planning is that as a veteran or veteran’s spouse ages, he or she may benefit from the assistance of different government programs depending upon the level of care required.
 While a VA program might be the best solution now, Medicaid is likely to be better later on down the road.

 When applying for North Carolina veterans’ benefits, it is not uncommon for an applicant to reallocate assets, shift income, or purchase annuities so that they qualify for VA benefits.
-Such transfers or annuities could create significant problems later on when it comes time for Medicaid, costing you and your family thousands in the long run.
+This can create significant problems later on when it comes time for Medicaid, costing you and your family thousands in the long run.

 Jackie Bedard